 Judy Pollock has been a leader in Chicago area bird conservation since 1997, when she and others founded the Bird Conservation Network.
 A bird monitor since 1995 for the North Branch Restoration Project, she and others founded the Bird Conservation Network Survey, the largest local long-term citizen science breeding bird monitoring project in the nation.
 She still coordinates the Survey.
-She is currently Vice President of the Chicago Audubon Society, and is a recipient of the ABA’s Betty Petersen Award for Conservation and Community.
+She is currently Vice President of the Chicago Audubon Society, and is a recipient of the ABA’s 2017 Betty Petersen Award for Conservation and Community and the 2018 Partners in Flight Leadership Award.

 Before that, she was an educator and administrator in Chicago and New York City High Schools.